kangethe212/Kilmalaria/FIREBASE_SETUP_GUIDE.md

 ---

-**Complete these steps and your Climalaria platform will be fully functional!** 🚀
+**Complete these steps and your Kilmalaria platform will be fully functional!** 🚀